|

 privileges as any other community.

-“As, however, the most economically developed areas are the
+“As, however, the most economically developed areas are the traditional

-development, as well as to the general development of the whole
+and will contribute towards such development, as well as to the general

-country, this meeting further declares that the constitution of a
+development of the whole country, this meeting further declares that the

-Chamber of Representatives, elected on the basis of universal adult
+one a Chamber of Representatives, elected on the basis of universal adult

-franchise according to territorial electorates and the other a
+franchise according to territorial electorates and the other a Chamber of

-franchise and ensuring the principle of the equality of the
+the principle of the equality of the nationalities of a united Ceylon."

-Memorandum on a Federal
+Memorandum on a Federal Constitution submitted

-Constitution submitted to the Working Committee
+to the Working Committee of the

-National Congress at its Request by Pieter Keunemanan,
+Ceylon National Congress at its Request by Pieter Keunemanan,

 A,Vaidialingam of The Ceylon Communist Party, October 1944

-The Working Committee of the Ceylon National Congress, at its
+The Working Committee of the Ceylon National Congress, at its meetings on

-and principles expressed in the second resolution of the Ceylon
+in the second resolution of the Ceylon Communist Party in the printed sheet

-to send this memorandum to the members of the Working Committee in
+attached.
+We ware further asked to send this memorandum to the members of the

-meeting on Monday, October 23.
+Committee meeting on Monday, October 23.

 Multi-National Development